 We believe removing call recording support on privacy grounds does not make sense.
 It would be trivial for Google to create a special permission where call recording apps would request and access call recording API is user grants the permission.

 In fact, there seems to be some work being done related to call recording by Google (see https://issuetracker.google.com/issues/110433612 ).
 Unfortunately, there is no detailed information about this nor it is available to developers yet.
 Even if there is any update, it would take another Android version to roll such support.
 However, we think, call recording support could be part of Google Play Services and rolled out quickly if wanted.

 We believe not having access to call recording will affect millions of people.
 Unfortunately, we developers can no longer help you with call recording fixes.
 You might want to contact Google if you are affected by this Google has an issue tracker located at https://issuetracker.google.com/issues?q=componentid:190923%20status:open.

 - Try setting Audio Source to MIC and Recording format to MP3, M4A (not mp4), OGG or FLAC and set Gain to 10-14.
 This may help capturing other party's voice on some phones such as Huawei and Pixel where echo cancellation algorithm is not aggressive.

 - Turning loud speaker on while in a call would work on most phones.

 - Rooting your phone and using a call recording app that supports root methods.
 We do not advice or recommend rooting your phone.
+ACR does not support root methods at the moment.
 Rooting might void your warranty and prevent usage of some apps such as online banking or payment apps.

 - Some manufacturers provide built-in record buttons on phone dialer.
 You might want to ask your manufacturer if they do so.